 Why You Should Trust Us

 Our testing process starts first with selection.
-We took the time to find the best budget friendly options that reign in popularity.
-After sifting through over 50 different options, we settled on 9 of what seemed to be the best.
+We took the time to find the best budget-friendly options that reign in popularity.
+After sifting through over 50 different options, we purchased nine of the very best.
 After ordering them at retail prices, our testing truly began.
 Not only did we wear each pair for months on end, but made sure we subjected each to every 'slipper' situation we could think of.
-We lounged while watching Netfix, reading books, and playing board games.
+We lounged while watching Netflix, reading books, and playing board games.
 We cooked, cleaned, and organized our home while wearing each.
-We also made sure we walked outside on dirt roads, through grassy meadows, and while getting groceries at the store (yup, we wore them in public!).
-After hours in each pair, we assessed for durability to see which which stand the test of time, and which should be thrown away after a month of use.
+We also made sure we walked outside on dirt roads, through grassy meadows, and while getting groceries at the store (yup, we wore them in public).
+After hours in each pair, we assessed for durability to see which stand the test of time, and which should be thrown away after a month of use.

 Analysis and Test Results

-Our women's slipper review includes moccasins, slip-ons, and even options with high-heels!
+Our women's slipper review includes moccasins, slip-ons, and even options with high-heels.
 We strive to create a selection that is full of variety and affordable.
 After testing each slipper, we rate them on six important metrics including; coziness, walking performance, breathability, quality, packability, and style & fit.
 Our highest performers are typically an excellent balance of all the above, while others are best for those seeking a specific use.
-We hope this review helps you find all that you're looking for!

 Coziness and warmth are paramount.
 Plush, soft, and silky fleeces, microfiber fabrics, and memory foam outsoles make it super comfortable and warm.
 When considering this metric, we compare the types of materials used, the level of cushioning underfoot, and how each feels on the foot.
 Those that offer better comfort for all-day, lounging wear did the best in this metric.